CTF-handbooks/map-maker-handbook/README.md

-# A detailed guide on how to create a map for the Minetest CTF game by rubenwardy.
+# A detailed guide on how to create a map for the Minetest CTF game by rubenwardy
-Still WIP.
+(Still a work in progress)